aniyomiorg/aniyomi-website/website/src/docs/guides/video-player/index.md

 This button will only appear if `Enable the use of PiP mode` is turned on in <nav to="player">
 :::

+### Seekbar

+Seekbar for the player.
+Left text show the current time and the right text shows the total time.
+Either can be pressed to show time remaining.

 ## Other

 ### Long press